 By adding the following to your [ticket-workflow] section of trac.ini you get optional testing.
-When the ticket is in new, accepted or needs_work status you can choose to submit it for testing.
+When the ticket has status new, accepted or needs_work, you can choose to submit it for testing.
 When it's in the testing status the user gets the option to reject it and send it back to needs_work, or pass the testing and send it along to closed.
-If they accept it then it gets automatically marked as closed and the resolution is set to fixed.
+If they accept it, then it is automatically marked as closed and the resolution is set to fixed.
 Since all the old work flow remains, a ticket can skip this entire section.